November 25, 2025

 Know more | How to start MBA preparation?

-Is preparation for CAT and GMAT same?
+One of the most common questions among management aspirants is, Is CAT and GMAT preparation same?
+To answer this effectively, it is important to first understand how the exam patterns of these two tests differ?
 To provide a comprehensive overview, let's compare the exam pattern of CAT and GMAT in a table:

 Check | CAT Marking Scheme